adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Aeon to be distributed during Contribution Phase 2: 21,000,000 Swiss Francs

-## What is the Maximum Supply of AE?
+## What is the Maximum Supply of aeon?

-The maximum supply of AE tokens will be determined after the phase two of æternity backing campaign ends.
+The maximum supply of aeon tokens will be determined after phase two of the æternity backing campaign ends.

-## How is the AE dispersed?
+## How is the aeon dispersed?

-Following the phase two of æternity backing campaign, 82 % of the total AE that has been created will be distributed to all investors.
-While 17% of the AE has been reserved for the founding team, the founding company, and the foundation.
-Additionally, 1% of the AE available will be allocated to people who have BTC and ETH addresses.
-This will encourage the use of AE tokens and the æternity network.
+Following phase two of the æternity backing campaign, 82% of the total aeon that has been created will be distributed to all investors.
+17% has been reserved for the founding team, the founding company, and the foundation.
+1% of the AE available will be allocated to people who have BTC and ETH addresses.
+This will encourage the use of aeon tokens and the æternity network.

-90% of the AE that has been reserved for the founding team (a total of 17% of the available AE) will be locked away for a period of time so as to discourage team members from taking the AE tokens and leaving the project.
+90% of the aeon reserved for the founding team, company, and foundation will be released over time in order to discourage team members from leaving the project.

 ## Can malicious rich people make an oracle lie?